Company field guide

 Access

-Your company Google account gives you access to the Google Workspace suite.
+Your company Google account gives you access to the Google Workspace suite, including approved Gemini features for private text assistance, image generation, image analysis, and document-based work.
 Start from your work email so files, permissions, and collaboration stay inside the company environment.

 Use Gemini for